vcgtz/generator-node-webapp/README.md

 # Yo Node WebApp Project Generator

-This generator will help you to create a project to start developingp your own web app using TypeScript, ExpressJS, Jest, Handlebars, TailwindCSS, and Mongoose.
+This generator will help you to create a project to start developingp your own web app using TypeScript, ExpressJS, Jest, Handlebars, and TailwindCSS.

 ## Install the Generator